laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 - neutral, forward, reversing, braking

-    The light program runs when the thtottle is in neutral, the car is driving forward, reversing, or is braking.
+    The light program runs when the throttle is in neutral, the car is driving forward, reversing, or is braking.
 Neutral, forward and reversing are mutually exclusive.
 Braking may be active when in parallel with the other states.
+    The exact behaviour of these conditions depends on the ESC configuration of the light controller.
+For example, if the ESC type is configured as Forward/Brake only, then a light program with the condition``run when reversing`` will never execute.

 - indicator-left, indicator-right